 Memories influence our choice of food

 Memories Influence Our Choice Of Food.
-The stronger our memory is of a certain food, the more likely we are to choose it - even if it is the more unattractive option, according to a new study.
+If your memory of a certain food is stronger, you are more likely to go for it even if it may be an...

-The researchers were able to show that the influence of memory is mediated by increasing communication between the relevant brain areas.
+The influence of memory is mediated by increasing communication between the relevant brain areas.

-The neural and cognitive mechanism of this decision-making process had not been studied in depth until now.
+The neural and cognitive mechanism of our decision-making process had not been studied in depth until now.

-The snacks were presented on a computer screen in association with a particular location.
+The team of psychologists asked 30 hungry young people to rate 48 snacks in order of preference and the snacks were presented on a computer screen in association with a particular location.